-The main goal of the study of Linguistics in an academic setting, like all other intellectual disciplines, is to increase our knowledge and understanding of the world.
-However, since Language is universal and fundamental to all human interactions, the knowledge attained in Linguistics has many practical applications.
-Linguists, with some training in other appropriate disciplines, would thus be prepared to seek answers to questions such as the following: …how can a previously unstudied language be analyzed and written? …how can foreign languages best be taught and learned? …how can speech be synthesized on a computer or (far more difficult) how can a computer be programmed to understand human speech? …how can the language problems of people with speech abnormalities be analyzed and rectified? …how are linguistic issues in legal matters to be handled? …etc.
+The main goal of linguistics, like all other intellectual disciplines, is to increase our knowledge and understanding of the world.
+Since language is universal and fundamental to all human interactions, the knowledge attained in linguistics has many practical applications.
+Linguists, with some training in other appropriate disciplines, are thus prepared to seek answers to questions such as: …How can a previously unstudied language be analyzed and written? …How can foreign languages best be taught and learned? …How can speech be synthesized on a computer or how can a computer be programmed to understand human speech? …How can the language problems of people with speech abnormalities be analyzed and rectified? …How are linguistic issues in legal matters to be handled? …etc.

 The Sub-Fields of Linguistics

 Language is a phenomenon with many layers, from the sounds that come out of people’s mouths to the meanings that those sounds express.
-The field of Linguistics is composed of sub-fields, and most professional linguists become specialists in one or more of those sub-fields.
-The major sub-fields are the following:
+The field of Linguistics is composed of sub-fields, and most professional linguists become specialists in one or more of these sub-fields.
+The major ones are:

-Phonetics: This is the study of speech sounds themselves.
+Phonetics: The study of speech sounds themselves.
 Phoneticians study both the production of speech sounds by the human speech organs (articulatory phonetics) and the properties of the sounds themselves (acoustic phonetics).
-Phoneticians are concerned with such questions as the following: …what are the sounds, from among all those that humans could make, that actually exist in the world’s languages? …what specially defines different “accents”? …can speakers be identified by “voiceprints”? ...what are the properties of sounds that would go into computerized speech synthesis?
+Phoneticians are concerned with such questions as: …What are the sounds, from among all those that humans could make, that actually exist in the world’s languages? …What specially defines different “accents”? …Can speakers be identified by “voiceprints”? ...What are the properties of sounds that would apply in computerized speech synthesis?